What is a go-to-market data strategy?

 Without normalization, your segmentation reports are garbage.
 The same account appears in multiple segments, and targeting rules fail.

-Deduplication and Identity Matching
+Deduplication and identity matching

 Deduplication identifies and merges duplicate records to create a single source of truth.
 Identity matching connects records that refer to the same person or company across systems.
 Match rate and fill rate determine your confidence in data quality.